entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

 # Bundle and Component Descriptors

 ## Overview
 The Entando Component Manager reads the `descriptor.yaml` file from the root of the bundle package and uses it to install any components and resources included in the bundle.

 Here is the basic bundle structure:

     .
     ├ descriptor.yaml
     ├ resources/
     │ └ ...
     └ ... (folders reported in descriptor.yaml file)

+There are different component types:

+- Plugins
+- Widgets
+- Fragments
+- Page Templates
+- Pages
+- CMS Assets
+- Content Types
+- Content Templates
+- Contents
+- Categories
+- Groups
+- Labels
+- Languages
+- Static Resources

 ### Bundle Conventions